UgCS SkyHub 3 & True Terrain Following (TTF)

 UgCS True Terrain Following (UgCS TTF)

 Using the UgCS SkyHub in combination with the Nano Radar NA24, any compatible drone can fly at a set AGL (in TTF Mode), depending on the need of the onboard sensor.
 For example, for Ground Penetrating Radar (GPR), the drone can fly at 0.6m AGL, or for methane measurement missions, the drone may fly at 20m AGL.
-As well as TTF, the user may also activate GrassHopper Mode, which enables the drone to dip, return to position, and fly to the next waypoint to repeat the sequence.
+As well as TTF, the user may also activate Grasshopper Mode, which enables the drone to dip, return to position, and fly to the next waypoint to repeat the sequence.
 This feature is especially useful for conducting Hydrography surveys.

-Nomad Radar for Enabling TTF
+Radar for Enabling TTF

 UgCS Obstacle Detection Radar (UgCS ODR)

 Using the UgCS SkyHub in combination with the UgCS ODR gives the pilot extra protection against unwanted accidents that can happen during routine sensor missions.
-The ODR works with the exisitng UgCS radar altimeter on the M300 RTK to provide users with extra piece of mind when flying geophysical sensor missions.
-The ODR is a new addition to UgCS SkyHub’s list of supported sensors and like the radar altimeter, has an easy, quick connection.
+The ODR works with the exisitng UgCS radar altimeter on the M300RTK or M350RTK to provide users with extra piece of mind when flying geophysical sensor missions.
+The ODR is a brilliant addition to UgCS SkyHub’s list of supported sensors and like the radar altimeter, has an easy, quick connection.

 This system can be used with True Terrain-Following or TTF mode (when the radar altimeter is used to ensure a constant elevation over the ground), and in normal autopilot missions.
 The ODR is also extremely useful for magnetic surveys when digital elevation models (DEM) are used for mission planning, where the possibility to catch the edges of tree branches or parts of other pretruding features, remains a risk.